ajain13/Dynamic-Double-Ended-Queue/README.md

 ```
 	valgrind --tool=memcheck --leak-check=yes --show-reachable=yes --num-callers=20 --track-fds=yes ./test
 ```
+NOTE :
-3. Before running with valgrind , reduce the number of iterations in the performance test code block of mytest.cpp which will make the execution complete early.
+Before running with valgrind , reduce the number of iterations in the performance test code block of mytest.cpp which will make the execution complete early.